Energy Storage for Low Carbon Grids

 Duration: October 2012 – September 2017

 The electricity sector could be almost entirely decarbonised by 2030 but there would be significant consequences for the UK electricity systems.
-The costs of system integration are a significant concern if radical change affects both the supply and demand within the UK low-carbon system, and could result in a considerable reduction in conventional electricity generation, transmission and distribution assets
+The costs of system integration are a significant concern if radical change affects both the supply and demand within the UK low-carbon system, and could result in a considerable reduction in conventional electricity generation, transmission and distribution assets.

-In order to properly account for constraints imposed by the network on the storage technologies, and vice versa, we deliberately engage electrical network experts and experts in control, converters and storage, to jointly consider optimum solutions for a range of future energy scenarios, allowing us to develop tools, methods and technologies that could have wide application.
+In order to properly account for constraints imposed by the network on the storage technologies, and vice versa, we deliberately engaged electrical network experts and experts in control, converters and storage, to jointly consider optimum solutions for a range of future energy scenarios, allowing us to develop tools, methods and technologies that could have wide application.

-Key outputs from this project will be:
+Key outputs from this project were:

 - A roadmap for the development of grid scale storage for UK implementation

 - An analysis of policy options to support UK deployment of storage

 - A blueprint for the control of storage in UK distribution networks;